eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod +114 hello -cript that adds execute permission to the owner and

- the group owner, and read permission to other users, to the file hello
+ the group owner, and read permission to other users, to the file hello chmod +x hello -script that adds execution permission to the owner, the group owner and the other users, to the file hello